 On July 18, 2012, OCC was designated as a SIFMU by FSOC.
 As part of this designation, OCC is eligible to receive discount and borrowing privileges from a Federal Reserve Bank under unusual or exigent circumstances pursuant to Section 806 of Title VIII of Dodd Frank.
 OCC does not consider its eligibility for such central bank borrowing privileges as a necessary part of its liquidity plan to meet its liquidity needs.
 However, OCC maintains accounts with the Federal Reserve Bank of Chicago, in accordance with Federal Reserve Regulation HH, as a means of reducing custody risk.
 For example, OCC maintains an account at the Federal Reserve Bank of Chicago in which it is authorized to hold Clearing Fund cash deposits and clearing member non-customer (or "house") cash margin assets.
-OCC also maintains accounts under Section 4(d) of the Commodity Exchange Act.
+OCC also maintains accounts at the Federal Reserve Bank of Chicago designated as customer segregated accounts under Section 4(d) of the Commodity Exchange Act.